 Dr. Graves received her master’s degree in educational psychology and doctorate in school psychology from Indiana University.
-She is a Nationally Certified School Psychologist and has 15 years of experience working directly with children and adolescents in various capacities.
+She is a Nationally Certified School Psychologist and has 15 years of experience working directly with children and adolescents and adults in various capacities.

 Dr. Graves has worked in residential treatment centers, community mental health centers, and has most recently served the special needs population as a school-based practitioner.
 Dr. Graves additionally operated an educational consulting practice in Canada, where she supported the training needs of local schools and agencies.
 She has served as an instructor in the school psychology program at Indiana State University, where she taught courses and supervised graduate students in the areas of cognitive, academic, personality, and behavioral assessment.
 Dr. Graves has specific expertise in the areas of psychoeducational assessment, autism assessment, and identification and remediation of reading disabilities.

 In her clinical practice, Dr. Graves delivers Cognitive Behavioral Therapy and other evidence-based treatment to clients with a wide range of emotional, behavioral, and adjustment problems, such as anxiety, depression, stress, and relationship problems.
 Dr. Graves is eager to apply her experience and compassion with clients as they begin to address issues that will help them to improve their quality of life.